 Michael rips himself away and returns to the gliding, moving toward the people in the other place, even as he realizes he may be going nuts.
 He wonders if watching Wolf is a better idea.
 But the other place feels so good.
 His legs are pumping effortlessly.
 There’s no pain at all.

 He’s close enough now to make out a few faces.
 A young man with a closely trimmed beard.
 A willowy girl, smiling.
 An old woman in a ruby-colored dress.
 They wave to him, imploring him to come, come, come.
 Come and join them.

 How do they know him?
 Why does he want to be with them?

-Michael is panting now, winded.
+Michael is panting now, completely spent.
 Whoa.
-One can only go so long at 8.0.
+One can only run so long at 8.0.
 His lungs burn, his chest heaves.
-He is gasping, the fatigue crushing.
+He is gasping for air, the fatigue is crushing.
 He must stop.
-No, no, no, no. He wishes he could keep going, wishes he could get a little closer to these people, wishes he could see them, really see them, these strangers who await his arrival, with whom he yearns to be without knowing why.
+No, no, no, no. He wishes he could keep going, wishes he could get a little closer to these people, so he could see them, really see them, these strangers who await his arrival, whom he yearns to join without knowing why.